OpenVoxProject/.github/profile/README.md

 ### 🏘️ Sponsorship

-Overlook InfraTech is sponsoring and stewarding the community driven OpenPhoenix project.
-This is a completely open source Puppet™️ distribution, which we hope to eventually become the standard upstream source.
+Overlook InfraTech is currently sponsoring and stewarding the community driven OpenPhoenix project.

 See our [installation guide](https://overlookinfratech.com/downloads/) for information on how to start using it.
 The packages are currently straght rebuilds of the last releases from Puppet, Inc.